winglang/wing.cloud/docs/stories/wing-cloud-mvp.md

 * Wing Cloud 1.0 *should support* external SSL terminated endpoints with custom domains
 * Wing Cloud 1.0 should automatically create preview environments for all PRs
 * Wing Cloud 1.0 *should allow* interacting with all preview and production environments via a Wing Console experience
-* Wing Cloud 1.0 *will only support* a "free tier" designed for prototypes and simple apps.
+* Wing Cloud 1.0 *will only support* a "free tier" (cloudlet platform) designed for prototypes and simple apps.
 * Wing Cloud 1.0 *will allow* users to "join the waitlist" for a paid tier designed for production use cases.
+* Wing Cloud 1.0 will allow users to quickly setup and clone and get started to develop locally.
 ### Out of scope for v1.0

 The following is a list of future capabilities that we plan to implement at a later release: